Physician Assistant Studies Student Handbook

 The courses offered in the didactic year include grading by written quizzes and examinations, oral and written case presentations, and performance of lab and physical diagnostic skills.
 Syllabi will provide the students with the criteria that will evaluate their performance within each course.
-It is the student's responsibility to review the course syllabus and grading policies and ask for clarification of any points of concern during the first week of the course.
+The faculty will review the syllabus on the first day of class and clarify any questions the students may have.
+It is the student's responsibility to ask for clarification of any points during this time or within the first week of the course.
 Grades are also impacted by attendance and lateness as detailed in course syllabi.
 Please view Appendix H for the grading scale.

 Implicitly, program syllabi also include the following statements:

 - Any student who does not understand and/or accept the contents and terms of this syllabus must notify the course professor in writing within one (1) week after receiving this syllabus.

 - Any student in this course who, because of a disability, needs an accommodation in order to complete the course requirements should contact the staff at the Counseling and Wellness Center who will then determine if an accommodation can be made.
 Counseling and Wellness staff will notify, when appropriate, the program chair, academic coordinator, and course professor(s).
 It is up to the student to notify the center of any examination schedules.

 - Attendance, examinations, tests, and assignments are all requirements for successful completion of this course.

 Examinations will be administered as indicated by each course syllabus.
 Date changes may occur, and students will be notified of the change(s) as soon as possible.
 Quizzes may be announced or unannounced.
 The course instructor may administer one or more quizzes as listed in the course syllabus.
 Quizzes are used as a formative evaluation tool to provide both students and faculty with information regarding students' understanding of course material and cognitive knowledge to date.
 These results are used to provide guidance to students on areas of weakness in a particular topic and for them to adjust their study methods.